 - The issuing company or trustee has not completed their own tax return till after the 1099 mailings are sent

 - The issuing company or trustee has to reclassify income, or

 - They have made a mistake in their reporting and a correction must be made.

 - Holdings that commonly have reclassification or additional information from the issues include:

 - Mutual funds

 - Complex non-equity securities

-If you have any questions regarding tax reporting, remember to call your wealth manager and/or your tax advisors.
+If you have any questions regarding tax reporting, remember to call your financial advisor and/or your tax advisors.